Free Pinellas County Public Records: Arrests, Criminal, Marital

 Most cities in Pinellas County do not have a city jail, even though they have dedicated police departments (PDs).
 Fortunately, the centralized inmate roster tool allows people to search for daily arrests by a particular city’s PD if they filter results by the arresting agency.

 St. Petersburg is the most heavily populated city in this county.
-If a searcher is looking to find out if someone is in jail in St. Petersburg, they can use the tool mentioned above or contact the St. Petersburg PD for a recent arrest report by:3
+If a searcher is looking to find out if someone is in jail in St. Petersburg, they can use the tool mentioned above or contact the St. Petersburg Police Department for a recent arrest report by:3

 St. Petersburg Police Department